TERMS AND CONDITIONS OF YOUR ACCOUNT

 In an effort to respect our environment, keep rates low, and help protect identity, you understand that Addition Financial does not mail paper statements when there are no transactions or statement billing for a loan, except in quarterly months.

-Errors relating to electronic fund transfers or substitute checks - For information on errors relating to electronic fund transfers (e.g., computer, debit card or ATM transactions) refer to your Electronic Fund Transfers disclosure and the sections on consumer liability and error resolution.
+Errors relating to electronic fund transfers or substitute checks - For information on errors relating to electronic fund transfers (e.g., on-line, mobile, debit card or ATM transactions) refer to your Electronic Fund Transfers disclosure and the sections on consumer liability and error resolution.
 For information on errors relating to a substitute check you received, refer to your disclosure entitled Substitute Checks and Your Rights.

 ACCOUNT TRANSFER - This account may not be transferred or assigned without our prior written consent.